AdeelTahir-SE/PowerMyPoint/README.md

 ---

-Built with ❤️ using Next.js, Claude AI, and Supabase
+Built with ❤️ using Next.js, Google Gemini, and Supabase